georgealton/private-terraform-registry/README.md

 ## DynamoDB Data

-use PROVIDER not SYSTEM - tf docs are inconsistent, choose provider as that is better understood
+### Provider vs System

+Terraform documentation uses provider and system for a module interchangeably.
+I've opted to use provider because that seems more common in terraform nomenclature.

-### Module Versions
+### Module Versions (Primary Index)

+Provides:

+- Get Version
+- List Versions

 | pk                                    | sk              | data                                     |
 | ------------------------------------- | --------------- | ---------------------------------------- |